sagar2168616/sagar2168616/README.md

 - 👋 Hi, I’m Sagar Pawar
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...Data Analytics
-- 🌱 Post-graduate degree in Data Science and Artificial Intelligence from Imarticus Learning.
-Looking for opportunity in Data Science
+- 🌱 Post Graduate in Data Analytics and Machine Learning seeking entry-level opportunities to apply analytical skills and knowledge to    real-world problems."

 - 📫 How to reach me ...sagar2168616@gmail.com